ada-feng/Warehouse-API/README.md

 3. Remove an item from the inventory

 versions:
-in the command line
+(in the command line)
--f for storing the inventory in a file
+-f for storing the inventory in a file;
--d for storing in a sqlite database
+-d for storing in a sqlite database;
 default: database